 Big 5 Sporting Goods (BGFV)

 Out of the gun stocks on this list, Big 5 Sporting Goods is easily the riskiest.
 Part of it has to do with the fact that it’s not a direct play on the firearms industry.
 Primarily, the company is exactly what it says it is: a retailer of sporting goods.

 As you can imagine, this product category hasn’t exactly been popular in the digitalization age.
 Moreover, this segment has witnessed many bankruptcies over the years.
 Honestly, BGFV stock is one of those names that is liable to imploding.
-At time of writing, it has a market capitalization of less than $44 million.

 However, it may get a lifeline because of Dick’s Sporting Goods (NYSE:DKS).
 In response to the Parkland shooting, the company began eliminating firearms from their inventory, even going so far as destroying $5 million worth of military-style rifles.
 Dick’s CEO Edward W. Stack justified the move as saving lives.

 Under that logic, manufacturers of airplanes, automobiles, kitchen knives and whatever else can kill humans should cease production immediately.

 But because of Dick’s reactionary tactics, Big 5 can differentiate itself by advertising its firearms and ammunition business.
 Should more troubles arise from the coronavirus or social unrest, BGFV stock could swing higher.

 Usually, gun owners aren’t even thinking about Big 5 for their firearms needs.
 Go to their “sporting” rack and you’ll just find an assortment of shotguns and bolt-action hunting rifles.
 But when the smelly stuff hits the fan, any gun is better than none at all.

 Just be sure not to get too heavily involved with BGFV stock.